 The Steering Committee consists of the Advisory Committee Leadership and the Chairs and Liaisons of the Entities reporting directly to the Advisory Committee and/or the Steering Committee.

 The Vice Chair of the Advisory Committee shall serve as Chair of the Steering Committee.
-The Chair of the Advisory Committee shall service as the Vice Chair of the Steering Committee.
+The Chair of the Advisory Committee shall serve as the Vice Chair of the Steering Committee.

 Primary Duties of the Steering Committee